Finding the Right Anxiety Therapy in Portland: Online Support for Adults in Oregon

 If you’re looking for anxiety therapy in Portland, I invite you to schedule a free 15-minute consultation.
 We’ll talk about what’s going on, what you’re needing, and whether we might be a good fit.

 You can call me directly at (971) 533-5590 or send a message through my contact page.
-I offer in-person sessions in Portland and online therapy across Oregon.
+I offer online therapy sessions in Portland and across Oregon.

 Frequently Asked Questions: Finding the Right Anxiety Counseling in Portland